Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 March 2026 in context

 The pause–surge cycle observed across February–March 2026 reveals Beijing's tactical flexibility in applying pressure.
-The February reduction in air incursions (190 aircraft, lowest since 2022) and seven-day March pause preceded sharp surges on 14 and 17 March, suggesting deliberate calibration tied to political signalling—possibly linked to anticipated U.S.–China summit discussions noted in contemporaneous reporting.
+The February reduction in air incursions (190 aircraft, lowest since 2022) and seven-day March pause preceded sharp surges on 14 and 17 March, suggesting deliberate calibration tied to political signaling—possibly linked to anticipated U.S.–China summit discussions noted in contemporaneous reporting.
 This pattern diverges from the sustained high-tempo periods of June–July 2025 and October–November 2025, which maintained elevated activity across multiple weeks.

 Structural vs. episodic risk